This Gates-backed, MIT-based biotech company solves a key vaccination problem

 It’s fairly common for vaccines to require multiple doses.
 “If you get a strong boost to the immune system that lasts for a long time with just one injection, one injection will be enough, but in some vaccines that over time that immune system stimulation declines, and then you need another injection to boost it,” says Sherri Oberg, Particles for Humanity CEO and cofounder.
 That’s particularly a problem for people living in remote areas.
 “In some parts of the world, people have to walk for days to get their vaccines,” she says.
 “They have to take time off from work.
 If you don’t get all the shots, then these vaccines don’t work as well as they should.
 And that makes you vulnerable to all kinds of disease.”

-The new technology works like drug delivery, with tiny time-release capsules filled with antigens, the part of the vaccine that stimulates the immune system so that it can later respond to a virus.
+The new technology works like traditional drug delivery, but with the addition of tiny time-release capsules filled with antigens, the part of the vaccine that stimulates the immune system so that it can later respond to a virus.
 “We’ve engineered these particles or time-release capsules to mimic the timing of whatever the approved dosing regimen is for the vaccine,” she says.
 For a shingles vaccine, for example, which requires a second dose two months later, the first injection includes tiny particles that will release the next dose inside the body at the two-month mark.

 The company is starting first with the rabies vaccine, which requires five injections in a six-week period.
 Once that’s proven, they’ll move on to other vaccines, such as HPV and polio.
 As an early-stage company, Particles faces several steps before it can use this technology, including more testing and work to plan mass production.
 It won’t be ready in time for the first round of COVID-19 shots.
 But Oberg says that the pandemic illustrates why this type of technology is needed.